jasonpatrickellykrause/istio-training/labs/2-observability.md

 ![Prometheus Dashboard](./img/2-prometheus-ui.png)

-Let's make a couple of requests to the $NGINX_IP environment variable we've created at the beginning.
-Then, from the Prometheus UI you can search for one of the Istio metrics (`istio_requests_total` for example) to get the idea on which data points are being collected.
+Open another terminal tab (click the **+** button) and let's make a couple of requests to the $NGINX_IP environment variable we've created at the beginning.
+Then, from the Prometheus UI you can search for one of the Istio metrics (`istio_requests_total` for example) to get the idea on what data is being collected for requests.

 Here's an example element from the Prometheus UI: